 We would NOT advise you to accept the first offer from the insurance company, because it is generally incomplete and too low.

-Most cases settle before they go to trial.
-This is because the insurance companies understand that you have a valid case and the compensation you are seeking for your losses is fair and by the law and the terms of their policy.
-To pursue it to trial would be very expensive for them in the long run.
+Most cases settle before they go to trial, because the insurance companies understand that taking your case to trial is more expensive for them in the long run.

-What Types of Compensation Will My NJ Injury Attorney Be Seeking?
+What Types of Compensation Will My New jersey Injury Attorney Be Seeking?

-Compensation is divided into two types: economic and non-economic.
-The types and amounts of compensation that you receive will be based on the specific information of your case.
-Every case and injury is unique.
+he types and amounts of compensation that you receive will be based on the specific information of your case.
+Every NJ injury case and injury is unique.

 Non-economic losses cover all other types of compensation.
 These types of compensation are varied based on the case.